wolfie/wolfie.github.com/_posts/2010-05-13-money-smart.markdown

 summary:
 ---

-As I've [previously][tiw] mentioned, in addition to programming, I've long been fascinated by what I call _practical psychology_.
-The means of affecting another person, without making an apparent or direct effort to do so.
+As I've [previously][tiw] mentioned, in addition to programming, I've long been fascinated by what I call _practical psychology_, that is, the means of affecting another person, without making an apparent or direct effort to do so.

 [tiw]: /2009/12/28/tricking-into-winning.html

-In this piece I'm dabbling into pricing and money is a topic close to heart for many Finns.
+In this piece I'm dabbling into pricing and money is a topic close to the heart for many Finns.
 We are notably <strike>frugal</strike>cheap.
 Ask Joe Average (or, perhaps more suitably, Pekka Average), and he'll definitely choose price over quality any day.
 This probably applies to many people all over the world, but especially for us Finns.

 There's a tendency that I've noticed in real life, and I wonder if it's just me, or is there something to it.